konstantine25b/polymarket_algo/src/scheduler/README.md

 - `--show-positions`: Show all current positions when running
 - `--show-active-positions`: Show positions for active market when running

+### Simulation Options

+- `--simulate RUN_NAME`: Run in simulation mode using the specified simulation run name
+- `--strategy STRATEGY`: Strategy to use for simulation (default: strategy_1)
+- `--sim-balance FLOAT`: Initial balance for new simulation runs (default: $1000.0)

 ## Command-Line Examples

 ```bash